chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 docker run --rm -it -v "${PWD}":/app composer require minicli/minicli
 ```

-We'll need a second dependency to query the advice slip API.
+Once you receive confirmation that the download was completed, we'll need a second dependency to query the advice slip API.
 Run the following command to include `minicli/curly`, a simple curl wrapper for Minicli:

 ```shell
 docker run --rm -it -v "${PWD}":/app composer require minicli/curly
 ```

 Next, create a new file called `minicli` using your text editor of choice.
-This will be the executable we'll ship with our APK.
+This will be the executable we'll ship with our apk package.

 ```shell
 nano minicli